-14. Late submission
+14. Late Submission

-14.1 The regulations should set out the penalties for the late submission of work, based upon the provisions contained in the QH Section 16A or 16C (depending on whether the course is at undergraduate or postgraduate level) and in conformity with the notification of extenuating circumstances procedures (NEC procedures).
+14.1 The regulations should set out the penalties for the late submission of work, based upon the provisions contained in the QH Section 16A or Section 16C (depending on whether the course is at undergraduate or postgraduate level) and in conformity with the notification of extenuating circumstances (NEC) procedures (See QH Section 17A).